MestreLion/SimpleInfoHUD/README.md

 cd SimpleInfoHUD
 ./gradlew build
 ```
-The resulting `.jar`s are found at `./build/libs`, and can be used install the mod.
+The resulting `.jar`s are found at `./build/libs`, and can be used to install the mod.

 * * *